MarcoSantarossa/MSUITest/README.md

 Do you feel old school and you don't want black magic with dependency managers ?
 That's fine.
 You need few simple steps:

-1. Download the project manually or through git submodules
+1. Download the project manually or through git submodules.
-2. Embed `MSUITest.xcodeproj` in your workspace
+2. Embed `MSUITest.xcodeproj` in your workspace.
-3. Add `MSUITest.framework` in `Embedded Binaries` and `Linked Frameworks and Libraries` of your iOS app.
+3. Add `MSUITest.framework` in `Embedded Binaries` and `Linked Frameworks and Libraries` in your iOS app target.
+4. Add `MSUITest.framework` in Build Phases > `Link Binary with Libraries` in your UI test target.

 ## Getting Started

-It's time to have fun.
+It's time to have fun 💃🕺

 **Note:**
-I suggest to check the Example project to see different use cases and how I used the library for different situations.
+I suggest to check the Example project to see different use cases and how I used the library in different situations.

 ### Set accessibility identifiers